 This course explores the culture, social issues, art, and ideologies of Spanish-speaking countries through award-winning films.
 The course objectives involve the further development of conversational as well as critical thinking skills in Spanish.
 All the films discussed have been created by Spanish and Hispanic directors, and all will be shown in the original language.

 Spanish 290 traces the historical, political, religious and artistic past of Spain through the works of master artists such as El Greco, Velazquez, Goya, Picasso, Dali.
 Unamuno, Garcia Lorca and Banuel among others.
 The course includes a 10 day visit to Spain over Spring Break.
-Please consult the Foreign Language Department for further details and options.
+Please consult the Modern Language Department for further details and options.

 A review and in-depth study of the most common issues in Spanish grammar: ser and estar, por and para, subjunctive, imperfect and preterite, pronouns, etc. Written and oral reinforcement exercises will complement this active learning course.